 Enrolled in the District’s medical marijuana program, Ms. Barber secured the right under District law to obtain and use the medication that her doctor proposed.
 She found that medical marijuana significantly improved her condition, making her spasms less frequent and less painful.

 The District of Columbia Human Rights Act requires employers to address the needs of people with disabilities based on facts, not stereotypes.
-Here, the facts are simple: Ms. Barber can perform her job duties as long as she’s allowed to use medical marijuana in her own time.
-She files this lawsuit to vindicate her right to equitable treatment.
+Here, the facts are simple: Ms. Barber could perform her job duties as long as she was allowed to use medical marijuana in her own time.
+She should not have been punished for using medicine crucial to her health and filed this lawsuit to vindicate her right to equitable treatment.